 1942 is a different story.
 Based on the prior years, merchants thought that this would be another low-key year, when, in fact, people had money to spend.
 The war created jobs that had been hard to come by during the years of the depression and people now had more money than ever.
 While there were war shortages and rationings, people did buy up what was available.

 People decorated their homes to make them cozy and festive.
-While real Christmas trees became exorbitantly expensive do to their scarcity (most of the men who farmed the trees were off fighting), artificial trees made of plastic were more affordable.
+While real Christmas trees became exorbitantly expensive due to their scarcity (most of the men who farmed the trees were off fighting), artificial trees made of plastic were more affordable.
 Prior to the war, most of the fancy glass ornaments were made in Germany or Japan.
 After war broke out, many packed these ornaments away or outright destroyed them and bought American made ornaments or made their own decorations.
 The company Shiny Brite made brightly colored glass ornaments that became quite popular.
 Bubble lights also became popular during this time.
 People placed electric candles in their windows and colored cellophane wreaths on their doors.